 What is osteoporosis?

-Osteoporosis is a disease manifested by loss of bone mass and disorders of the microarchitecture of bone, resulting in weakened bone strength and subsequent increased brittleness.
+Osteoporosis is a disease manifested by loss of bone mass and disorders of bone microarchitecture, resulting in weakened bone strength and subsequent increased bone fragility.
 However, the increased loss of bone tissue is not outwardly apparent and the disease is not painful in its early stages.
 Often osteoporosis is only detected at its first manifestation – a fracture.
 That is why early diagnosis of this disease is very important.

 In the general population, osteoporosis mainly affects the elderly and women in transition.
 However, this examination is primarily intended for patients over 21 years of age.
 It is not suitable for pregnant women.
 The examination is recommended for patients who: